What Is a Metronome and How Does It Work?

-Peer in through the parlor window at a piano teacher's house on a Thursday afternoon in 1945.
-A young man sits at the piano bench practicing scales.
-Above them both, resting on the piano top, a metronome ticks and tocks back and forth, its pendulum scraping the air like a tireless windshield wiper.
+Peer in through the parlor window at a piano teacher's house on a Thursday afternoon in 1945, where a young man sits at the piano bench practicing scales.
+Above both student and teacher, resting on the piano top, a metronome ticks and tocks back and forth, its pendulum scraping the air like a tireless windshield wiper.

 Advertisement

 Pretty soon after its invention, notable composers such as Ludwig Van Beethoven began including metronome markings (beats per minute notations) on their manuscripts [source: Rockwell].
 Musicians had already adopted standardized symbols to indicate time signature, key, dynamics and note relationships.
-In the same way, metronome markings were a way for composers to communicate the tempo at which they intended a piece to be performed.
+In the same way, metronome markings were a way for composers to communicate the correct tempo at which someone should perform the piece.

-The first metronomes were spring wound and, like old watches, they tended to keep time poorly as the springs lost tension.
-Today's metronomes are more reliable.
-Some can even be programmed to play a variety of sounds, from conga drums to electronic cheeps and beyond.
-Head over to the next page to read all about how different kinds of metronomes work.
+The first metronomes were spring-wound and, like old watches, they tended to keep time poorly as the springs lost tension.
+Today musicians can use electronic metronomes and other versions that are more reliable.
+You can even program some to play a variety of sounds, from conga drums to electronic cheeps and beyond.

 Advertisement